opetchey/RREEBES/Meetings.md

 Frank, Vanessa, Aurelie, Ale, Andrea, Mikael

 ### Highlights
 About the "Methods meetings", we wrote down all that we can teach others and we will vote them through an online tool until next week.
+Please vote on this link: http://www.tricider.com/brainstorming/35IUtgcZ1EF
 After that we will start with meetings once a week.
 If there are more things that we want to learn but that are not in that list, please send it to Ale, so she compiles a file and next week we will decide what to do with that (maybe call people to give talks for us).

 ### Today's presentation